MyGoodFoodWorld

 Notes

-Potatoes: Use a type that stays firm and does not get too mushy when cooked.
+2. Potatoes: Use ones that stay firm and do not get too mushy when cooked, such as Yukon Gold.

 Scaling the recipe